 Now you have to lift up a panel in the floor that covers what was once the interior staircase to the basement.
 The steps are original and at the bottom there are storage spaces and what looks like a coal scuttle beneath the main entry to the bar.

 But these spaces are relatively small, and I don’t see any signs of a tunnel under Brady Street.
 Regano debunks this myth, saying in nearly 50 years in the bar, she’s never seen or heard of any tunnels leading out of the basement.

 "The hardware store (further east on Brady) actually has a room that goes all the way under the street," she says.
 "I think Glorioso’s might, too.
 The old Glorioso’s.
 To my knowledge, a tunnel down here, that’s just a legend."

-Of the two lanes, the left is in pretty good shape, though I didn't check it with a level, of course.
+Of the two lanes, the left one is in pretty good shape, though I didn’t check it with a level, of course.
 It would need sanding and finishing, but that looks do-able.
 The ball-return rail survives between the lanes, as do the benches for the pin-setters.
 Even the marks showing pin placement are still there, under decades of dust.

 But the right lane hasn’t fared quite as well.

 "This was damage done from, I think, partially from plumbing," says Regano, leading us up the lanes with a flashlight.
 "When we have really bad rain, it seeps through."